civetta/Transcript-Report/README.md

 a teacher used vocab, then --VOCAB is added at the end so that when pasting it into Openpyxl, the script knows to make that line blue.

+**Create Teacher Df:** Creates a DF for each teachers transcripts.
+Then it creates a formated workbook for each teacher.
+It then looks at the zipped up information fond from the transcript_df, and figures out things like Average Response time, Average First Response time, and so on.
+It then calls on all of the paste modules to paste this information into the excel workbook.The workbook is then saved, and thus the individual teacher excel workbook is created.

 **Paste Transcript:**
 Pastes transcript information into Transcript worksheet in teacherbook.
 It pastes one line of the transcript into each row.
 Then looking for the marked lines markers (such as --VOCAB), it formats the cell.
 For example if there is a